tumbleweed-cdc/.github/profile/README.md

 ```
 npx tumbleweed_cdc burn
 ```
-⚠️ Destroying the pipeline will permanently delete all associated resources and data and is irreversible.
+⚠️ Destroying the pipeline will permanently delete all associated resources and data.

 ### 🛠️ Manual Deployment